 Google Shopping Ad Extensions

 ‘Buy One Get One Free’, ‘2 For 1’, ‘Half Price’, ‘Special Offer’, ‘25% Off’……bargain hunting Brits are always searching for the very best deals; both on and offline.
-So, back in November 2014 Google released a new Google Shopping ad extension to satisfy its shopper’s demands and they have been revelling in the benefits ever since!
+So, back in November 2014 Google released a new Google Shopping ad extension to satisfy its shopper’s demands and they have been reveling in the benefits ever since!
 But this was just the very beginning….

 Since the switch over from Product Listing Ads (PLAs) to the new campaign update Google Shopping back in July 2014, Google has released four new and major shopping extensions that change the face of the Google Shopping real estate.
 These four changes are 1) Merchant Promotions 2) Google Price Drop 3) Local Inventory Ads 4) Product Ratings, and the most recent Google gossip is the ‘Buy Now’ button which is rumoured to be added to Google Shopping ads very soon.